• IMAS Metadata Catalogue

 OnLine resource

-DATA ACCESS - table of data records for case studies [PDF]
+DATA ACCESS - data inventory used for case studies [PDF]

 Resource lineage